cloudmesh-community/fa18-523-60/paper/paper.md

 `gregors_course = cloudmesh.find_one({'instructor':'Gregor von Laszewski'})`

-Similarly, to retieve multiple documents, one would use the find() method instead.
-For example, to find all courses thought by professor Laszewski, we would use the following command.
+Similarly, to retieve multiple documents, one would use the find() method instead of the find_one().
+For example, to find all courses thought by professor Laszewski, one would use the following command:

 `gregors_course = cloudmesh.find({'instructor':'Gregor von Laszewski'})`

-One thing that users should be cognizant of when using the find() method is that it does not return the results in an array format but as a *cursor* object, which is a combination of methods that work together to help with data querying [@www-realpython].
-In order to return individual documents iteration over the result must be completed [@www-realpython].
+One thing that users should be cognizant of when using the find() method is that it does not return results in an array format but as a *cursor* object, which is a combination of methods that work together to help with data querying [@www-realpython].
+In order to return individual documents, iteration over the result must be completed [@www-realpython].

 #### Pros and Cons using PyMongo